xuedong/bbox/README.md

-# bboxBlack box optimization project for a Master Internship.
+Black box optimization project for a Master Internship.